pkepley/pkepley.github.io/_posts/2021-05-13-AsymptoticBuffon.md

 ## Introduction
 When I was a junior in high school, I was assigned do some sort of project about
 $$\pi$$ for Pi day.
-As you might be able to guess from the preceding sentence, I can't really remember *what* the assignment entailed, but I do remember reading Petr Beckman's [A History of Pi](https://us.macmillan.com/books/9780312381851) for my presentation.
-This book describes the history of $$\pi$$ and provides several interesting methods that have been used in the past to estimate $$\pi$$.
+As you might be able to guess from the preceding sentence, I can't really remember *what* the assignment invovled, but I *do* remember reading Petr Beckman's [A History of Pi](https://us.macmillan.com/books/9780312381851) for my presentation.
+This book describes the history of $$\pi$$ and provides several interesting methods that have been used in the past to estimate it.
-One fun method that this book discusses is [Buffon's Needle Problem](https://en.wikipedia.org/wiki/Buffon%27s_needle_problem), which is a Monte Carlo method for estimating $$\pi$$ that essentially boils down to dropping needles over a regular grid and counting how many of them fall across horizontal grid lines.
-With some time, graph paper, and needles, you could simulate this process by hand, but since I don't have the patience for that, I decided to <strike>quickly</strike> write up a visualization of the process, which you can find [below](#visualization).
+One fun method discussed in this book, is [Buffon's Needle Problem](https://en.wikipedia.org/wiki/Buffon%27s_needle_problem), which is a Monte Carlo method for estimating $$\pi$$ that essentially boils down to dropping needles over a regular grid and counting how many of them fall across horizontal grid lines.
+With some time, graph paper, and needles, you could simulate this process by hand.
+Since I didn't have the patience for that, I decided to <strike>quickly</strike> write up a visualization of the process, which you can find [below](#visualization).
 The simulation requires a fairly large number of needles in order to provide a decent estimation of $$\pi$$, so